annatequilaa/Unit-3/Project/README.md

 **Fig.7** table "products" in login.sql in the database

 ![image](https://github.com/user-attachments/assets/e856ec6b-bdfb-4b19-96a8-46320469c251)

-**Fig.7** table "user" in login.sql in the database (the first row was a debugging result)
+**Fig.8** table "user" in login.sql in the database (the first row was a debugging result)

 ![image](https://github.com/user-attachments/assets/221d458d-6256-4b45-a4cb-17c5cf1a3743)

-**Fig.7** table "cart_orders" in login.sql in the database.
+**Fig.9** table "cart_orders" in login.sql in the database.
 The table is empty right now because no orders have been made in the application.

 ### wireframe diagram (User Interface)
+none for now

 ### Test plan
 | Success Criteria Addressed | Purpose                                                                            | Input                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                | Expected Output                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |